GraphQL-Training/lightweight-graphql-react/slides.md

 # That was it!

-Layout doesn't know or care it was added!
+Layout doesn't know or care it was added.